shichaowei/CallTrack/README.md

 The main idea of this project, is tracking change comportamental <b>atomic</b> on some <b>software artefacts</b>(like Use Case, Test Case, etc).

-The steps to track are:
+The steps to track are:</br>
-  1 - Generate call relations using CallGraph lib
+  1 - Generate call relations using CallGraph lib</br>
-  2 - Generate a graph data structure based on edges generated from CallGraph(from step 1) 3 - Use some visual lib to show graph
+  2 - Generate a graph data structure based on edges generated from CallGraph(from step 1)</br>
+  3 - Use some visual lib to show graph</br></br>

 We will have two type of call hierarchy: base on method call and based on class "call"(dependency, on really).